SuhaasNachannagari/6DegreesNFL/README.md

 The project seems simple at first glance, go to pro-football reference, check rosters for each team in each year, check if two players are on a table, an then create an edge between them, with the nodes being the players.
 Do this 32 times, for a 100 years since the NFL's inception.

-As I did the preliminary analysis of the data-sets, here were the things I realized, every problem that required a solution, which I found!
+As I did the preliminary analysis of the data-sets, here were the things I realized, every problem that required a solution, which I found evntually!
 But now I need a solution for my GPA that I could've been working on instead.
-But yeah problems:
+But yeah here are the problems:

 - **Problem**: Teams often change names, with a lot of locations overlapping throughout the years.
 For example, Los Angeles has multiple teams, and the Steelers have played in both Houston and Tennessee.
 - **Solution**: PFR give's every team a unique ID, while rigorous and time consuming creating a dictionary that accounted for each team's code, and it's name/location in a given year in various places throughout this project helped us overcome this hurdle of identifying teams.
 Titans links ALWAYS had "oti", their unique code, on every link regarding them, whether it be schedule or game logs.